massimobottelli/pong-AI/README.md

 After training and evaluating the model, a scatter plot is created using `matplotlib` to compare the model's predictions with the data in the dataset for a particular value of `ball_y`.

-The model is then used to make a prediction for a new sample based on user input for the initial vertical position and angle of the ball.
-The predicted vertical position of the paddle is then printed.
+The model is then used to make a prediction for target vertical position of the paddle, based on user input for the initial vertical position and angle of the ball.

 ![scatter plot to compare model's predictions with dataset ](images/learn.png)